thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 117).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 115).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used exclusively images based on trying to stay in the center of the lane, although I was imperfect at staying in the center, which I kept in to help the model learn to correct itself.

 For details about how I created the training data, see the next section.